All Products

 5. Check whether virtio-related configurations are complete.

-6. (Optional) If virtio-related configurations are not complete, run the following commands in sequence to edit the .config file:
+6. (Optional) If virtio-related configurations are incomplete, run the following commands in sequence to modify the .config file:

 make oldconfig